 What Is A Furnace?

 Furnaces are some of the oldest heating devices still used to keep residential homes warm.
 Like an oven, a furnace converts a fuel source into heat.
 In times past, furnaces ran on coal and wood.
 Today, furnaces run on natural gas, oil, electricity, and even induction.
 There are four main components to furnaces.
 The burner is the element that consumes the fuel.
 The heat exchange converts the burned fuel into heat.
 The blower distributes the heat.
-The flue element of a furnace serves to remove dangerous gaseous by-product formed when the fuel source is converted to heat.
+The flue element of a furnace serves to remove dangerous gaseous by-products formed when the fuel source is converted to heat.

 What Is A Heat Pump?